 From Highway 12, turn right (if heading west) or left (if heading east) onto Soup Creek Road, FS # 1305.
 The road is just west of the major Tieton Road turnoff used to reach the east end of Rimrock Lake.

 Follow Soup Creek Road, staying left at all possible turns (except for one gated road).
 You will end up on FS # 344; drive this to the end.
 Park on the shoulder, leaving room at the end for others to turn around.
 A rutted four-wheel track continues into the woods, but please don't drive this.
 The track leads into a beautiful, fragile meadow area that should be preserved.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Lava Point:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Lava Point: